dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h5>Current Campaigns</h5>

 <h4>:station: Public Transit</h4>
 With a mandate from our 2024 convention, Peninsula DSA is developing our own Transit 4 All campaign in coalition with our friends at [Transbay Coalition](https://www.transbaycoalition.org/).
+For now we're focused on saving BART and Caltrain with a regional funding measure (SB 63), but our ultimate goal is pushing for (1) free fares for SamTrans and (2) making the countywide El Camino Real corridor safe for people of all ages to walk, bike, and ride transit!

 * _Read more [here](../public-transit/) and join your public transit-loving comrades on the **PDSA Discord: #transit**_